liip/LiipSearchBundle/README.md

 It defaults to the route /search .
-If you want a different route, you can either use the liip_google_search:search action as the controller for that route or define your own controller action, do whatever you need to do and then use the services provided by this bundle.
+If you want a different route, you can either use the liip_search.google:search action as the controller for that route or define your own controller action, do whatever you need to do and then use the services provided by this bundle.

-If you define you own action, you'll need to provide the query and page parameters when rendering the liip_google_search search action from the twig template.
+If you define you own action, you'll need to provide the query and page parameters when rendering the liip_search.google search action from the twig template.
 Your custom search action method might look like this:

     use Liip\SearchBundle\Helper\SearchParams;